-Using a structured question frame can help you clearly define the concepts or variables that make up the specific research question.
-PICO(T) is the most common question frame used in health sciences research, where the question is composed of the:
+Using a structured question framework can help you clearly define the concepts or variables that make up the specific research question.

 Different types of clinical questions are suited to different syntaxes and phrasings, but all will clearly define the PICO elements.
 The definitions and frames below may be helpful for organizing your question:

 Questions addressing how a clinical issue, illness, or disability is treated.

 "In__________________(P), how does__________________(I) compared to_________________(C) affect______________(O)?"

 Questions that address the causes or origin of disease, the factors which produce or predispose toward a certain disease or disorder.

 "Are_________________(P), who have_________________(I) compared with those without_________________(C) at_________________risk for/of_________________(O) over_________________(T)?"